Quickstart

 If you plan to use the Fusion additive manufacturing workspace to complete the cutting with a CNC Router the following steps are suggested for a starting point.
 I would also suggest to always try the default options for toolpaths with simulation first.

-• Create a map with MBP with the Create boards and As Glass option turned off
+• Create a map with a Map Output Type of Component Bodies and the option Create boards As Glass turned off

 • Create one or more toolpaths then simulate to validate